Wonder Woman (2017 film): Critical response

+Critics praised Wonder Woman as the best DC film since The Dark Knight.
+Scott Mendelson of Forbes called it "the best female-centric comic book movie," far surpassing films like Catwoman (2004) and Elektra (2005), though he noted it has flaws and doesn't match the 2009 animated film Wonder Woman.
+Chris Nashawaty applauded the film's "smart, slick, and satisfying" tone, while emphasizing the irony that a female hero and director set new standards in a male-dominated genre.
+Kelly Lawler of USA Today celebrated its feel-good tone, making it a refreshing contrast to the darker superhero films from both DC and Marvel.

 Critics commented favorably on Gadot's performance of the titular character and Chris Pine's Steve Trevor.
 Andrew Barker of Variety found the film to be more lighthearted than recent DC Comics films:

 Vox stated "Trevor is the superhero girlfriend comic book movies need".
 The San Francisco Chronicle's Mick LaSalle lauded the performances of Gadot, Pine, Huston and Thewlis while commending the film's "different perspective" and humor.
 Richard Roeper of Chicago Sun-Times described Gadot's performance as inspirational, heroic, heartfelt and endearing and the most "real" Wonder Woman portrayal.